Atrial fibrillation and managing stress

 The relationship between AFib and stress, anxiety and depression is complex.
 Some studies say there's a link between symptoms of these mental health conditions and the risk of AFib.
 Other studies say there's not.

-For example, some research suggests that:
+For example, some research shows that:

 Reducing stress and anxiety